Calling Someone & Says Unavailable: Meaning?

 #1 The Phone Is Outside of the Network

-One of the most common reasons to get this message is that the phone you are calling is out of the carrier network.
+One of the most common reasons for getting this message is that the phone you are calling is out of the carrier’s network.

 This can happen in a few ways.

-It’s possible that they’re just in a dead zone that is otherwise in the normal network range.
+It’s possible that the number is unavailable simply because the person is in a dead zone that is otherwise in the normal network range.

 Valleys and mountainous regions are notorious for this.